 “Why wasn’t she buried in Marid?”

 Sairek pulled his hand from his face and looked at her as he explained.
-“All of the Cearestian family members are buried there.
+“All of the Cearestian family members are buried there in Lamen.
 Marid may be the capital, but Lamen is the city.
 It holds the monastery there and that’s where the members of the royal family are buried.
-I don’t know why specifically, but that’s just how it is.”
+I don’t know why specifically it's like this, but that’s just how it's been.
+The castle has a village around it but definitely not a city.”

 “Huh.
 Weird.
 Not even allowed to visit your mother’s grave when you want to.
 Yeah, that is a bit of a mean thing to do.”
 Nayleen said, sounding much more serious than she seemed to generally be.
 “So where do you wanna go, long term?”

 “...I don’t know.
-Yggdrasil, I guess.
+Yggdrasil, I guess?
 It’s neutral ground at least.
-Probably the only place father wouldn’t be able to touch me.
-Border crossing would be difficult, though…”
+Probably the only place father wouldn’t be able to touch me in the short term...
+Border crossing into Kior would be difficult, though…”

 “Well, technically it would count as trespassing, but for safe harbor for Yggdrasil, it’s usually overlooked.
 Just because it’s on Kiorian soil officially, doesn’t mean people can just be denied passage to it unless they're a known wanted criminal and you running away may be a crime in your father's eyes but not in the case of the law.
 It’s how I got through.
 Though there's other methods of sneaking by, too.”